 Master’s Colleges & Universities (15% of total)

 This category includes institutions that awarded at least 50 master’s degrees during the academic year, but fewer than 20 doctoral degrees.
-Some resources on these institutions include:
+To learn more read:

 Special Focus Institutions (18% of total)

 These are institutions awarding bachelor’s degrees or higher where 75% or more of the degrees are in a single field or set of related fields (e.g. medical school, seminary, art, music, law).
 Examples of special focus institutions include the New England Conservatory of Music, Rose-Hulman Institute of Technology, John Marshall Law School, and the Culinary Institute of America.

 Tribal Colleges (1% of total)